Some cards had multiple companies involved in their publication and photography, and appear in multiple sections.

 Frith

 Frances Frith was an early photographer.
-In 1859 he started the company "Frances Frith and Co" which specialised in photographic publication.
+In 1859 he started the company "Frances Frith & Co" which specialized in photographic publication.
 He took the early photos himself, but later hired people and established a postcard company.
 The company closed in 1971, but the remaining assets were bought and preserved by the "Francis Frith Collection".

 Photographs from Frith also appear on cards by Wrench.
 WH Hooke appears to have sold some cards by Frith.